openkruise/kruise/CONTRIBUTING.md

 ## Engage to help anything

-We choose GitHub as the primary place for Kruise to collaborate.
+We choose GitHub as the primary place for Openkruise to collaborate.
-So the latest updates of Kruise are always here.
+So the latest updates of Openkruise are always here.
 Although contributions via PR is an explicit way to help, we still call for any other ways.

 - reply to other's issues if you could;
 - help solve other user's problems;
 - help review other's PR design;
 - help review other's codes in PR;
-- discuss about Kruise to make things clearer;
+- discuss about Openkruise to make things clearer;
-- advocate Kruise technology beyond GitHub;
+- advocate Openkruise technology beyond GitHub;
-- write blogs on Kruise and so on.
+- write blogs on Openkruise and so on.

 In a word, **ANY HELP IS CONTRIBUTION**.

-## Join Kruise as a member
+## Join Openkruise as a member

-It is also welcomed to join Kruise team if you are willing to participate in Kruise community continuously and keep active.
+It is also welcomed to join Openkruise team if you are willing to participate in Openkruise community continuously and keep active.

 ### Requirements

-- Have read the [Contributing to Kruise](./CONTRIBUTING.md) carefully
+- Have read the [Contributing to Openkruise](./CONTRIBUTING.md) carefully
 - Have read the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md)
 - Have submitted multi PRs to the community
 - Be active in the community, may including but not limited